Medal Die

 Chapter 1:

-What is a Medal Die?
+What Is a Medal Die?
+Definition, Types & Materials Explained

 1.1, A metal die used for stamping or die-casting medal designs